 Hotspot oceanic island systems are opportune model systems for studying the interplay of local ecological mechanisms and large-scale, historical, and evolutionary drivers of biodiversity patterns.
 Such island systems are discrete in space and in time due to their sequential formation as the tectonic plate moves over a volcanic hotspot.
 We hypothesize that the contributions of evolutionary and ecological assembly will vary according to geological age of the environment, taken as an indicator of the total age over which in situ diversification could occur.
 Age-structured, hot-spot island archipelagoes thus have the potential to stratify the eco-evolutionary process of community assembly.

 For example, younger communities by necessity originate mostly from initial immigration from the mainland and neighboring islands, and thus may be dominated by ecological mechanisms operating on a source pool whose evolution is removed from the local setting.
 Conversely, older islands could allow observation of the combined interaction and feedback of the diversification of the source pool and local ecological dynamics.
-The temporal stratification within such archipelagoes hence provides an opportunity to disentangle these interacting forces.
+The temporal stratification within such archipelagoes hence provides an opportunity to disentangle these interacting processes.
 Moreover, because dispersal, and hence connectivity between sites differs between taxa, the relative role of evolutionary and ecological assembly will differ between taxa.
 While many archipelagos around the world share these biotic and geologic properties, the Hawaiian archipelago provides a particularly useful system for study because its geological chronology (Price & Clague, 2002) and patterns of biodiversity are well characterized (Wagner & Funk, 1995).

 Development of genetic discontinuity.

-Understanding how taxa differ in the rate and pattern of as they change from populations to new species, is fundamental to determining Blah blah blah
+As species fracture into new populations that may eventually diversify to form new species, they form genetic discontinuities while experiencing periods of isolation and reconnectance through migration.
+Understanding how different types of taxa, such as taxa in different trophic positions, differ in the rate and pattern of departure from genetic panmixia is fundamental to understanding the dynamics of species formation.
+Ecological approaches tends to treat species as static units, while evolutionary approaches tend to treat them as highly dynamic.
+In order to make progress towards an approach that integrates ecology and evolution in the assembly of communities, it is necessary to incorporate the dynamic nature of species into an ecological framework.

 Macroecological metrics

 While we expect the mechanisms underlying the generation and maintenance of biodiversity to change across chronological sequences, studies to date have rarely moved beyond reporting basic patterns (Gillespie & Baldwin 2009).
 Theory provides a necessarily simplified view of biodiversity and deviations from theory can reveal which more biologically realistic mechanisms underlie observed patterns.
 The Maximum Entropy Theory of Ecology (METE; Harte 2011) provides a prediction for idealized ecological communities in statistical steady state.
 Statistical steady state describes the situation in which a system’s behavior is governed by a simple set of state variables and no further system-specific mechanisms are required (Harte 2011; Harte and Newman 2014).
-Thus METE’s predictions are similar to neutral theory (Hubbell 2001) but in fact make fewer assumptions, allowing for the possibility of myriad ecological mechanisms to influence communities.
+Thus METE’s predictions are similar to neutral theory (Hubbell 2001) but make fewer assumptions, allowing for the possibility that myriad ecological mechanisms to influence communities.
 However, METE assumes that these mechanisms have no statistical affect on the macroscopic biodiversity patterns of the system.
 Real world deviations from METE can provide insights into the processes driving ecology away from this statistical steady state and toward alternate system states (Harte 2011).
-We expect that different aged communities along the Hawaiian chronosequence will deviate differently from METE.
-If the evolutionary context of these communities can explain these deviations, we hypothesize the processes of speciation, extinction, adaptation and colonization may themselves drive Hawaiian communities out of statistical steady state.
+We expect that different aged communities along the Hawaiian chronosequence will deviate differently from METE, because we hypothesize the processes of speciation, extinction, adaptation and colonization may themselves drive Hawaiian communities out of statistical steady state.